Bacto/homeAutomationGuide/Linky.md

 Teleinfo feature is not available in Tasmota precompiled binaries.
 We have to compile it manually.
 Thanks to Docker it will be easy :)

+> ⚠️ With an ESP8266, when serial data is received, the MCU reboots for an unknown reason (memory issue?).
+> We have to use and ESP32 to resolve this.
+Officially Teleinfo works with ESP8266 but not really tested, no support is offered for it and ESP32 is recommanded.

 #### Compile Tasmota with Teleinfo